 So what is a citizen initiative?
 In Ohio, the electorate (the people) are allowed to draft laws that can be voted on and placed directly in the Ohio Constitution.
 This process is called a citizen initiative.

 Once an initiative is drafted, it is reviewed by the State to ensure it meets certain criteria, including single-focus and that it is written in way that can be easily summarized for the voter.

 If the initiative meets the criteria, citizens can then begin collecting signatures to place the law directly on the ballot, so voters can approve or disapprove the initiative.

 If approved by a majority vote, the initiative is placed in Ohio’s Constitution and becomes law.
 It can only be changed by another Constitutional amendment.

 Because an initiative amends the constitution, it is important that the initiative be just and fair to the individual, least it restrict rights.

-Last year, a group called ResponsibleOhio tried to use the initiative process to establish a monopoly in our Constitution that granted rights to 10 business interests that were not available to individual citizens.
+In 2015, a group called ResponsibleOhio tried to use the initiative process to establish a monopoly in our Constitution that granted rights to 10 business interests that were not available to individual citizens.
 The initiative also place extensive rules & regulations in the Constitution that only served the benefit of the interests.